Olayodech/jenkins-tutorial/README.md

 CHALLENGES

+My azure free pass account expired on 06/08/2022, hence had to recreate everything on a new account--- This was a major set back.

 - 1: As can be seen in the video, the local environment, the app works using a different directory structure which can be found in "MEPOT-ORIGINAL", it uses main.py as the entry point and flask run, however, I couldn't connect to port 5000 when running in docker (I discussed with my trainer), however, when I stripped down the application to use app.py as entry point and run with "python3 app.py", I was able to connect to port 5000 in docker.
 Challenges of that